 How Ginger Nut Deliver

 Our training delivery is based on a blended model of one-to-one sessions, at least every 4 weeks, with group sessions, webinars, online courses, video, and additional support as required.
 This means that our learners have the guidance they need as well as the flexibility to learn around the requirements of their jobs.
-We find that this approach reduces disruption for the learners and their line managers giving everyone the best chance of benefitting from the training and completing the course.
+We find that this approach reduces disruption for the learners and their line managers giving everyone the best chance of benefiting from the training and completing the course.

 To support learning, all learners are given access to LinkedIn Learning, including bespoke channels designed to support their apprenticeship and Perlego, which includes full searchable access to hundreds of thousands of textbooks to support study.